-With globalization in our midst, it is almost impossible for businesses to exist without transacting with other businesses from other countries.
+With the rapid digitization of businesses that we saw in the past decade, it is now more common for businesses to do business with entities from other a different country.
 New technologies and well-devised business and marketing strategies make such transactions convenient and consequently, more frequent.

 But equally important in such endeavors, of course, are the cash inflows and outflows involved in these business financial transactions.
 To explore this further, let us now go into the basics of foreign exchange accounting.

 Accounting for foreign currency involves keeping track of your critical business numbers in the same way that bookkeepers and financial advisers do.
 The financial data gathered are then collated and interpreted with a primary focus on foreign exchange rates and the price adjustments required when a foreign currency is involved.

 Foreign exchange accounting usually takes place when an entity engages in a specific set of transactions or partnerships with another business from a foreign country that uses a different currency.
 Oftentimes, the deal can also take a different form.
 A perfect case in point is when a business sends a payment to a supplier from a foreign country that uses a different currency.

 Every business, at one point or another, has engaged in a foreign exchange transaction.
 When the forecast exchange rate between the business' functional currency and the currency with which a transaction is made changes within a period, there will either be a gain or a loss at the point where the exchange rate changes.

 For the entity, this may mean that you will have to recognize several losses or gains if the settlement date of a particular transaction extends beyond several accounting periods.
 Consequently, the stated balances of the related accounts receivable and payable will reflect the current exchange rate at the date when the balance sheet is prepared.